Click a button to go to a popular page on this site:

 I'm a teacher at a day-care center.
 I have a girl here who masturbates daily during nap times.
 She'll be lying on her tummy with her skirt lifted up and her hands between her legs and she'll part and then close her legs tightly together in a consistent rhythmic way.
 From my observation, this will cease only when I'm close enough to her or when the rhythmic scissoring of her legs ends with a few hard jams with her flexing her bottom and her body shuddering.
 She'll then flip back onto her back and lie around.
 She doesn't seem to sleep during nap times.
 I checked her privates yesterday when she got off bed to go to the toilet.
 It was red and her clitoris was swollen and protruding.
 This was how I came to the conclusion that she indeed has been masturbating.
 I asked her whether anyone had touched her there before and she said no. I feel that her fascination with her privates seems a bit too much for her age.
 She's only five.
 Other than nap times, I've observed her touching herself down there on various other occasions and during bathtimes too.
 She'll sometimes flick her clitoris with her index finger during baths.
 Should I bring this matter up to her parents?
 Or should I let her be?
 I'm worried and bizarred.

 You shouldn't be bizarred.
 Nearly all of the girls who pass through your center will masturbate someday.
 The girl has two problems.
-She masturbates in public and she practices TMS.
+She masturbates in public and she does it prone.
 While early masturbation by itself should be no cause for concern, no one should masturbate in public.
 You should either advise the girl's parents or tell the girl personally that what she's doing should only be done in private.
-While TMS has not yet been proven to be as detrimental for females as it is for males, this girl's TMS appears to be sufficiently brutal that it should be discouraged.
-It is assuredly not your place to tell a 5 year old about TMS, but you would be helping the girl if you told her parents about this web site.
+While prone masturbation has not yet been proven to be as detrimental for females as it is for males, this girl's prone appears to be sufficiently brutal that it should be discouraged.
+It is assuredly not your place to tell a 5 year old about prone masturbation, but you would be helping the girl if you told her parents about this web site.

 Follow-up: Thanks for the advice.
 She seems to be able to climax every time she masturbates and when I checked her privates that day, I noticed her panties were quite wet too.
 And her clitoris peeked out from under the hood and was round and swollen.
 I have an eight year old daughter too but her clitoris is flat and all I can see is a slender flab of skin.
 Are reaching orgasms and being wet during masturbation normal for a female child of her age?
 How do I know she had not been or is currently being sexually abused or molested at home or outside the center?
 Her flicking of her clitoris with her index finger while she's seated or standing with legs apart worries me.
 Could it have been that someone has done that to her and she's doing so now?
 She allows boys to touch her privates too when they see her doing so and proceed to touch her.
 I've punished the boys for the act.
 These boys are always up to mischief and I've observed a couple of them lying on their tummies and playing with their penises too.
 I'm not too alarmed by this as it's common sight to see young boys handling their privates.
 I'm more worried about the girl.

 You should be concerned about protecting the other children from seeing her public masturbation.
 You have already asked the girl if someone's touched her.
-A red, swollen clitoris is a normal result of masturbation, especially TMS.
 Your daughter's is different because she doesn't masturbate, at least that way.
 I've heard many cases of young girls masturbating to orgasm and getting wet before puberty.
 I don't know how you can find out about molestation unless you bring it to the attention of the parents in some way.

 I am the father of a young girl of 20 months.
 My wife and I have studied Christian teachings on marriage and family and of course we are interested in doing the right thing for our household.
 Growing up, we did not get a lot of useful info about sex from our parents and we want to do better for our child in this respect as well as in other respects.
 We want her to be able to ask us anything and for her not to be ashamed of her body but know the difference between private matters and those you share with others.